- Do you try to sell everyone?

 This is a common problem.
 Often companies market and sell based on their own marketing inertia doing what they have always done or based on what their competitors are doing.
 In many ways, the Internet has had a negative effect on marketing analysis because it is easy to see what your competition is doing and companies just copy each other.

-- Look at General Motors — large… not smarter.
+- Look at Chesapeake Energy — large… not smarter.

-- Look at Gateway Computer — large… not smarter.
+- Look at Blockbuster — large… not smarter.

 In today’s economy, there are proven models to learn how to grow your business using best practices from previous economic slow downs and recessions.